 Copies of the Annual Plan are made available for public review at multiple locations across the County, which included MHSA funded programs, County BHRS buildings, key service delivery sites, and Mental Health Clinics.
 MHSA funded programs are asked to review and open dialogue with consumers and family members during meetings/groups/client counsel activities.
 A copy is also distributed via email to all members of the Behavioral Health Advisory Board and any MHSA Stakeholder members that provided email addresses or requested a copy.

-Public Comments on the Annual Update Plan & Responses: See Appendix A for Public Comments.
+Public Comments on the Annual Plan & Responses:

+See Appendix A for Public Comments from the Public Comment Period July 18-August 21, 2019.